Vaguery/pushSwift/README.markdown

 - ✅ build a parser that converts Push [dialect] scripts into code points
 - build an interpreter that executes [most of] the instructions defined in the [Push 3.0 Specification](http://faculty.hampshire.edu/lspector/push3-description.html) and [Clojush](https://github.com/lspector/Clojush)
 - ✅ add a few simple extensions to the basic type structure from our [GPTP conferences](http://vserver1.cscs.lsa.umich.edu/gptp-workshops/) through the years
-  - tag spaces
+  - tag spaces?
   - ✅ Range types
+  - Set and/or collection types
   - implied block structure
-- build a simple desktop [?] app that loads training and test data
+- build a simple desktop [?] app that loads training and test data, and runs interactively to produce data logs and results in realtime
-- let the app solve problems locally using modern [Pareto-GP](http://www.evolved-analytics.com/?q=technology/publications) approaches
+- let the app solve problems locally using modern [Pareto-GP](http://www.evolved-analytics.com/?q=technology/publications) approaches, lexicase selection, and so on
 - maybe some cloud things; you know, for kids